 The Power BI 100% Stacked Bar Chart displays the metric information in percentages.
 Let me show you how to create a 100% Stacked Bar Chart with an example.

-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI 100% Stacked Bar Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
+So, Please refer to the Connect to SQL Server and Charts article to understand the Power BI Data Source.

 - Legend: Specify the Column to divide the Horizontal Bars.

-- Values: Any Metric value such as sales amount, Total Sales etc.
+- Values: Any Metric value such as sales amount, Total Sales, etc.

 Now you can see a 100% Stacked Bar Chart with Percentage values

 Let me do some quick formatting to this Power BI 100% Stacked Bar Chart

 NOTE: Formatting options for both Stacked Bar Chart and 100% Stacked bar Chart are the same.
 So, I suggest you refer to the Format Stacked Bar Chart article to understand the steps involved in formatting the 100% Stacked Bar Colors.

 This time, we added the State Province Name to the Axis and the Country to the Legend for a 100% stacked bar chart.
 From the screenshot below, the Country Name is acting as the Bar Color.
 You can’t group the Country Names inside a State ( State Name Inherited from Country).